-By evolving blockchains (BC) many applications in various groups of use cases designed and developed to employ unique features of them as distributed and decentralized ledgers, and Smart Contracts (SC) as enablers of transactions integrated within BCs have been used to drive different functionalists on BCs.
-This work introduces the design and implementation of an Android-based Peer-to-peer (P2P) purchase and rental application, which leverages Smart Contracts SC and Ethereum public blockchain (BC).
-This application allows users to flexibly specify purchase and rental contracts, to exchange personal data and execute monetary transactions directly on the BC.
-SC in this application are developed in a way to use deposits to increase compliance trust between parties in a contract.
+Many applications in various groups of use cases employ unique features of blockchains (BC) as distributed and decentralized ledgers and Smart Contracts (SC) as enablers of transactions in BCs.
+This work introduces the design and implementation of an Android-based Peer-to-peer (P2P) purchase and rental application, which leverages SC and Ethereum public BC.
+This application allows users to flexibly specify purchase and rental contracts, to exchange personal user data and, to execute monetary transactions directly on the BC.
 Thus, all payments are conducted in Ethereum currency Ether.
 As a Device-to-device (D2D) communication protocol, WiFi-Direct is chosen to enable the P2P data transmission between two parties due to the capability of transferring high data rates in comparison with other protocols.
-As an addition to the basic trade contract introduced in Ethereum, This work results in a cost-efficient, secure, SC-based, P2P, and Decentralized application (Dapp).
-Relatively, evaluations on performance of this Dapp is specified in terms of its D2D deployment, transaction costs, scalability, security, and privacy.
+As an addition to the basic trade contract introduced in Ethereum, SCs in this application are developed in a way to use deposits to increase compliance trust between parties in a contract.
+This work results in a cost-efficient, legally valid, secure, SC-based, P2P, and Decentralized application (Dapp).
+Relatively, Evaluations on performance of this Dapp is specified in terms of its D2D deployment, transaction costs, scalability, security, and privacy.